COVID-19 plateaus, vaccines roll out in Vermont: Key takeaways from Gov. Phill Scott’s Friday update

 Hospitals across Vermont have already received the first doses of a COVID-19 vaccine produced by the pharmaceutical giant Pfizer.
 In most cases, they have started administering the vaccine to members of hospitals’ respective staffs.

-According to Levine, Vermont had preorders in place for 34,000 doses of another vaccine, produced by Moderna, that the Food and Drug Administration was expected to formally approve for emergency use in the coming days.
+According to Levine, Vermont had preorders in place for 34,000 doses of another vaccine, produced by Moderna, that the Food and Drug Administration would formally approve for emergency use later that day.

 Levine celebrated the rollout of vaccinations during Friday’s press conference, telling reporters that, “while we won’t get to watch all the vaccinations… we can keep this in mind: Every time a Vermonter is vaccinated, all of us benefit.”

-Note: Editor's note: This story was updated at 11 a.m. on Sunday, Dec.
-20, to reflect the Food and Drug Administration's approval of Moderna's COVID-19 vaccine for emergency use in the U.S.